zn-2/mini-ai-agent/README.md

 sends a query

-returns the model’s response
+receives the response

+returns it in a user‑friendly format

 This keeps the interface simple and easy to understand.

-The ask() function in src/agent.py:

-calls the initialised LLM model agent

-receives the response

-and returns it in a user friendly format

 📄 License
 MIT